Eschatologue/CM_wiki/docs/class/rogue/swashbuckler.md

 You have practiced new ways to use your Sneak Attack.
 The following effects are now among your Cunning Strike options.

+**Goad** <br>_Cost: `1d6`_
-**Goad (Cost: 1d6)**{ .inl } The target must succeed on a Wisdom saving throw, or until the end of its next turn, the target has **:d20-dis: Disadvantage**{ .d20 } on attack rolls against targets other than you and can't make :rsc-r: Opportunity Attacks against targets other than you.
+:   The target must succeed on a Wisdom saving throw, or until the end of its next turn, the target has **:d20-dis: Disadvantage**{ .d20 } on attack rolls against targets other than you and can't make :rsc-r: Opportunity Attacks against targets other than you.

+**Awe** <br>_Cost: `3d6`_
-**Awe (Cost: 3d6)**{ .inl } Each creature of your choice within 30 feet of you must succeed on a Wisdom saving throw or have the ^^Charmed^^ condition until the end of your next turn.
+:   Each creature of your choice within 30 feet of you must succeed on a Wisdom saving throw or have the ^^Charmed^^ condition until the end of your next turn.

 ### Level 13: Dashing Strikes

 You have practiced new ways to use your Sneak Attack.
 The following effects are now among your Cunning Strike options.

+**Parrying Stance** <br>_Cost: `2d6`_
-**Parrying Stance (Cost: 2d6)**{ .inl } Roll a :die-d6: d6.
+:   Roll a :die-d6: d6.
 Until the start of your next turn, you gain a bonus to your AC equal to the number rolled.

+**Invigorate** <br>_Cost: `2d6`_
-**Invigorate (Cost: 2d6)**{ .inl } Choose a creature you can see within 30 feet of yourself.
+:   Choose a creature you can see within 30 feet of yourself.
 Until the end of that creature's next turn, whenever it makes an attack roll or a saving throw, it can roll a d6 and add the number rolled to the attack roll or saving throw.

 ### Level 17: Master Duelist